retepicheep/RangerArm/SETUP.md

 ## 1) Download the Arduino Extension and Arduino-CLI

-1) Download these Extensions: Arduino, c--c++ compiler.
+1) Download the arduino extension.

 2) Either Download the Arduino-CLI or use the bundled one.
 If you use the bundled one skip to the Download libraries step.